 I used to teach English in China, at a private university in the Guangdong province (pictured above) where my students were kind and made me laugh on a continual basis.
-Now that I run a TEFL agency (check out teachenglishesl.com where I’m hiring teachers to work in China!)
-I like to stay up-to-date on the latest trends in the EFL world, and China is probably the fastest growing job market for teaching English abroad.
+Now that I run a TEFL agency (check out globalU where I’m hiring teachers to work in China!)
+I like to stay up-to-date on the latest trends in the EFL world, and China is probably the fastest growing job market for teaching English abroad (in fact, there are tons of high-paying job opportunities over there).
 With their booming economy and competitive education standards, parents are spending more and more money on English language lessons for themselves and their students.

 Chinese companies were the first to come up with unique, interactive ways to teach English online (VIPKID is probably the largest one to date), but if you’re interested in the cultural immersion experience that teaching English can provide, check out your options for moving to China to teach English, in this post written by Kristine Thorndyke, who has lots of experience teaching English in China.